salemove/ios-carthage-integration/README.md

 ### Sample was created with
-* XCode 11.2.1 (`/usr/bin/xcodebuild -version`)
+* XCode 11.4 (`/usr/bin/xcodebuild -version`)
-* Swift 5.1.2 (`xcrun swift -version`)
+* Swift 5.2 (`xcrun swift -version`)
-* Carthage 0.33.0 (`carthage version`)
+* Carthage 0.34.0 (`carthage version`)

 ### Integration steps

 #### 1) Ensure that SalemoveSDK dependency in your Cartfile specifies version tag
 This way you always get the Released state of the SDK

-* Example: `github "Salemove/ios-bundle" "0.18.0"`
+* Example: `github "Salemove/ios-bundle" "0.20.0"`

 #### 2) Get and build dependencies
-Run `carthage update --platform iOS`
+Run `carthage update --platform iOS` to get latest dependencies

+Run `carthage bootstrap --platform iOS` to get exact versions specified in Cartfile.resolved file

-* if you get swift version incompatibility issue, then please add `--no-use-binaries`, it will build all dependencies locally to ensure compatibility with your environment.
+* if you get swift version incompatibility issue, then please add `--no-use-binaries`, it builds all dependencies locally to ensure compatibility with your environment, however usually carthage rebuilds automatically when it stumbles upon swift version conflicts.
-* This takes some time to finish.
+* Rebuilding takes some time to finish.

 ##### Known issue 1: